 This site

 It's taken me almost a year to consolidate the content and put together the structure for this site.
 The site attempts to maintain old URLs from previous versions to try and minimise 404 errors.
+Some links have broken and is due for a cleanup.
 I like to think I've grown up a bit with this version but I'm still making adjustments to it.
 You can see what it used to look like in 2015, 2010, 2009, and in 2007.